Retirement guide

 Safety

-Croatia is one of the safest EU countries, consistently ranking in the global top 20 on the Global Peace Index.
-Split has very low violent crime rates.
-The main realistic risks are pickpocketing in the heaviest summer tourist crush (the old town from June-August), traffic safety along the coastal D8 road, and occasional opportunistic theft from unsecured rental properties during off-season.
-Late-night walking in central Split is normal and safe.
-The 1991-1995 Croatian War left no current security legacy — Split was on the coastal periphery and is now thoroughly modern.
+Croatia is one of the safest EU countries, consistently ranking in the global top 15–20 on the Global Peace Index.
+Split specifically has very low violent crime rates — the city of 160,000 permanent residents operates like any mid-size safe European city outside peak season.
+The main realistic risks for retirees are: pickpocketing in the heaviest summer tourist crush in the old town (June–August), traffic safety along the coastal D8 road (the main coastal artery has improved significantly since 2020 but remains a winding two-lane in places), and occasional opportunistic theft from unsecured rental properties or parked cars in tourist parking areas.
+Late-night walking in central Split and the waterfront promenade (Riva) is normal and safe year-round.
+Earthquake activity in Dalmatia is low but not zero — the 2020 Petrinja earthquake near Zagreb was felt in Split; building codes are strict.
+The 1991–1995 Croatian War left no current security legacy — Split was on the periphery and sustained minimal damage; the city is now thoroughly modern and completely free of lingering conflict concerns.
+The Adriatic sea itself is safe for swimming — remarkably clean, no dangerous currents or jellyfish issues most of the year.

 Retiree visa: Temporary stay (sufficient funds, EU rules)